The meat industry is no longer sustainable and is the largest effector to our climate to date and we need dietary changes.

-Byteable is a company that allows people to track their environmental impact through meals, while also providing them with education on the sustainability of their food.
-The intent of this company is change the perspective of food from calories to resources, without ever mentioning a specific dietary plan or shaming them for not being "sustainable enough" or appealing to their ethos with sad videos of factory farming.
+The intent of Byteable is to change the perspective of food from calories to resources, without ever mentioning a specific dietary plan or shaming them for not being "sustainable enough" or appealing to their ethos with sad videos of factory farming.
 Education without Shame became a great tagline to summarize their mission, as nobody is perfectly sustainable and nobody should be shamed for where they are on their sustainable journey.